swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

-Because we have committed to so little we can now reap the rewards of the design, what follows is an HTML submenu component that uses all of the prior logic - the only difference is that the initial stream includes hover information (which are converted in to integer) from the list items as well as mouse clicks (which are converted in to `:select`s).
+Because we have committed to so little we can now reap the rewards of the design, what follows is an HTML submenu component that uses all of the prior logic - the only difference is that the initial stream includes hover information (which are converted into integers) from the list items as well as mouse clicks (which are converted in to `:select`s).
 Put your mouse in the grey area - note that hovering, clicking, arrows keys, and enter all work.